pingcap/docs-cn/sql-statements/sql-statement-set-tiflash-mode.md

 +------------+
 ```

-If you want to enable Fast Mode to query the `test` table, execute the following statement to switch the mode, and you can query the mode of the current table.
+To enable FastScan for the `test` table, execute the following statement and then check whether FastScan is enabled for this table.

 ```sql
 ALTER TABLE test SET tiflash mode FAST